cobusc/estatsdb/README.md

 * check the validity of requests and
 * construct SQL queries using explicit type casts from strings (the values passed in the URL) to the known column types in the database.

-Access control is currently provided using IP checking, but it is trivial to add password-based authentication.
+Access control is currently provided using IP-address checking, but it is trivial to add password-based authentication.

 Integration with existing databases is easy, since _estatsdb_ only requires two helper functions to be created.
 Refer to https://github.com/cobusc/estatsdb/blob/master/estatsdb/src/sql/create_estatsdb_functions.sql for details.